Stormyvil/Genesys-Status-Effects/README.md

 Using custom skills such as specific magic types may not trigger automatic dice calcucalation for Cover and or Aiming.
 Since Genesys is meant to me very modular, I cannot accommodate for all custom skills and have included the basic Ranged (light and heavy), Melee (light and heavy), Gunnery and Brawl as default.

+## Credits & Licensing

+The icons located in Genesys-Status-Effects/icons are sourced from Game-icons.net and are provided under the CC BY 3.0 license.
+Individual author attributions can be found in Genesys-Status-Effects/icons/LICENSE-ICONS.md.